GenericMappingTools/gmt/doc/rst/source/grd2kml.rst

 **-N**\ *prefix*
-    Sets a unique name prefixed used for the top-level KML filename *and* the directory where all referenced KML files and PNG images will be written [GMT_Quadtree].
+    Sets a unique name prefixed used for the top-level KML filename *and* the directory where all referenced KML files and raster images will be written [GMT_Quadtree].

 .. _-Q:

 **-Q**
     Make grid nodes with z = NaN transparent [opaque with NaN-color set via the color table].
+    This produces transparent PNG [Default is opaque JPG].

 .. _-S: